 - Five brightness settings.

 - Built-in rangefinder.

 Pinty is an underdog brand that has been growing in popularity.
 The manufacturer offers a wide range of affordable scopes.
 And the one that caught our attention was the Pinty 3-9 x 32 EG Rangefinder Riflescope, which is perhaps the best ar 15 optics under 200 from the company.

 Despite having a low price tag, the Pinty 3-9 x 32EG Rangefinder Riflescope is a very attractive scope in the features department.
 It has a green and red illuminated reticle with five brightness levels.

 Similar to some of the other models on our list, this one is suited more to short to medium-range shooting.
 It also features 1/4 MOA clicks, reset turrets, and multi-coated optics, and is waterproof.

-Other key features include lens cap, 1″ 20mm high riser, long-lasting battery, and three manuals for all the necessary settings.
+Other key features include a lens cap, 1″ 20mm high riser, long-lasting battery, and three manuals for all the necessary settings.

 - Reasonably priced.

 - Has an Illuminated reticle with five brightness settings to choose from.

 - It is a 3-in-1 scope combo with a green laser, a rangefinder, and red and green dot sight.